Independent Contractor Policy

 - Table 2 of this policy sets out the requirements of the University with respect to the treatment of taxation and other payments for independent contractors versus employees.

-- The University's Independent Contractor Agreement Template must be used as the basis for an independent contractor contract, unless agreed otherwise by the Head of the Human Resource Management Division.
+- The University's Independent Contractor Agreement Template must be used as the basis for an independent contractor contract, unless agreed otherwise by the Director of Human Resource Management.

-- Specific advice about the use of the Independent Contractor Agreement Template is available from the Head of the Human Resource Management Division.
+- Specific advice about the use of the Independent Contractor Agreement Template is available from the Director of Human Resource Management.

 - The signed independent contractor contract must be held by the job manager, with a copy forwarded to the independent contractor.
 A further copy must be sent to the Chief Financial Officer for use in monitoring the University's financial comments and to help forecast cash flow requirements.